 5. Leon Morris — 1 Corinthians (Tyndale New Testament Commentaries, 1985).

 The late Leon Morris has written a number of great commentaries.
 His commentary on 1 Corinthians in the Tyndale series is one of those.
 Space limitations in the series preclude comprehensiveness, but Morris can usually say more in a few pages than most commentators can say in an entire book.
 This introductory level commentary will benefit any who take the time to read it.

-Runners Up: There are a number of other helpful commentaries on the book of 1 Corinthians.
+There are a number of other helpful commentaries on the book of 1 Corinthians.
 Among them are the introductory level commentaries by David Prior and Roger Ellsworth.
 Pastors will appreciate the works by Richard Pratt and Craig Blomberg.
 There are several helpful intermediate level works written by evangelical authors, including F.F.
 Bruce, Peter Naylor, Craig Keener, and Alan F. Johnson.
 On a more advanced level are the commentaries by David Garland, Ben Witherington, Simon Kistemaker, and Gregory Lockwood.

 Other “Top 5 Commentaries” blog posts:

 OLD TESTAMENT: Genesis, Exodus, Leviticus, Numbers, Deuteronomy, Joshua, Judges, Ruth, 1 & 2 Samuel, 1 & 2 Kings, 1 & 2 Chronicles, Ezra & Nehemiah, Esther, Job, Psalms, Proverbs, Ecclesiastes, Song of Songs, Isaiah, Jeremiah, Lamentations, Ezekiel, Daniel, Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, Malachi